mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/instance_method_variables.md

 # Instance Methods and Instance Variables

+Instance variables keep track of state and instance methods expose behavior for objects.

 ## What are Instance Variables?

 - a type of variable that start with the `@` symbol.